event-driven-dotnet/EventDriven.SchemaRegistry.Mongo/ReadMe.md

 ## Relationship with Event Bus

    - When configured to use a schema registry, the event bus will validate messages against a registered schema according to event topic name.
-   - Publishing to an event topic without a registered schema will result in an error.
+   - If `AddSchemaOnPublish` is set to `false`, publishing to an event topic without a registered schema will result in an error.
    - If a message fails schema validation, the event bus will generate an error.